Computing & ICT Study Programmes

 Our students have gained employment in the local ICT industry, and also gone onto study further at university.
 Their web development and programming knowledge has helped them to secure apprenticeships too.

 All organisations of any nature will always need qualified ICT staff!
 You could become a web developer, project manager or systems analyst.
 Or why not consider becoming a games developer, programmer or network engineer.
 Your tutor will discuss your career ambitions with you, and the best way to achieve them.

-Web design and development professionals in the Medway and Maidstone areas can expect to earn on average £15.40 per hour.*
+IT Engineers in the Medway and Maidstone areas can expect to earn on average £18.05 per hour.*

 Traditionally you may have studied a Computing course, where you would only study the qualification, such as software design, animation and website production.
 A Computing study programme is so much more than a Computing course!

 This change to study programmes is due to national feedback from employers saying young people need to have more than just a “qualification”; they need to have the skills to work in their chosen industry.
 A study programme encompasses the subject qualification, English and maths skills as well as work experience and personal development skills.
 You can read more about study programmes here.